zachpino/comm-workshop-s18/week06/events.md

 Pretty cool, huh?

+The `d` in this case will refer to the data attached to any element that was created by d3 and has data bound to it.

 -----

 There is a special javascript keyword `this` that causes all kinds of problems in other contexts.
-But, in D3, its use is clear -- it refers to the specific element that detected the event.
+But, in D3, its use is clear — it refers to the specific element that detected the event.
 This is very useful for handling mouse hovering, for instance.
 The mouse cursor entering an object triggers the `mouseover` event, and when it leaves the object, the `mouseout` event occurs.
 Both can be attached to objects and do different things, or `mouseover` can alter a state, and `mouseout` can restore the original condition.

 ```js
 d3.select('svg')